 Is the 30% recycled content calculated on my entire pack (for example, if my plastic bottle contains 100% recycled content, but the matching plastic pump contains zero recycled content)?

-The answer to this is not clear at the time of writing.
-Our analysts believe that it is more likely to be calculated on each individual piece of packaging manufactured or imported (meaning, if our assumptions are correct, that in the example above the bottle should contain at least 30% recycled content AND the pump should also contain at least 30% recycled content).
-We do not, however, recommend basing any major decisions on this assumption alone, as we are still awaiting specific guidance and clarifications directly from government sources.
+The percentage of recycled content is calculated by weight, on each individual piece of packaging manufactured or imported.
+The proof of the content will be the individual specification sheets.
+This means, if our assumptions are correct, that in the example above the bottle should contain at least 30% recycled content AND the pump should also contain at least 30% recycled content.
+We do not, however, recommend basing any major decisions on this assumption alone, and we recommend that you seek professional advice if you are unsure.

 What part do Richmond play in all this?